 7. Make sure you turn off all the lights.

-8. If you want to try capturing the starts at night then you need to bring a tripod with you.
-Its worth listening to the National Trusts video on night time photography
+8. If you want to try capturing the stars at night then you need to bring a tripod with you.
+It's worth listening to the National Trusts video on night time photography.

 Look out for our Starry Night wild swim events and our constellation nights with Dark Sky Wales.